DrSavvasH/ZX_Basic_and_Assembly/README.md

 # ZX_Basic_and_Assembly
 # Project #1 : ZX NEXT OBJECTS
 # ZX Spectrum NEXT Object-Oriented Environment for desktop apps with BASIC as a supportive background logic
-# Idea is to load different objects on screen like Forms, TextBoxes and Buttons and make it possible to move them around using the mouse available in NEXT
+# Idea is to load different objects on screen like Forms, TextBoxes and Buttons and make it possible to align them using the mouse,
+# in order to easily create apps and games, in a visually-interactive environment.
-# Basic will act as a background language to interact with these objects and provide certain automations.
+# Basic will act as a background language to control these objects and provide certain macros and automations.
 # In order to run CSpect or other emulator is required, as well as original ZX Next hardware of course.
 # MOUSE.drv and MOUSE.pal files should be added to the app folder from the DEMO/MOUSE folder of original distribution (not provided here).
 # With the vast memory capabilities of Next and the resolution of Layer 1,2, I believe this project is promising.